 Two thirds of patients with glaucoma have elevated (> 21 mm Hg) IOP.
 Aqueous humor drainage is inadequate, whereas production by the ciliary body is normal.
 Identifiable mechanisms (ie, secondary open-angle glaucomas) are not present.
 Secondary mechanisms include developmental anomalies, scarring caused by trauma or infection, and plugging of channels by detached iris pigment (ie, pigment dispersion syndrome) or abnormal protein deposits (eg, pseudoexfoliation syndrome).

 Normal-pressure glaucoma or low-tension (low-pressure) glaucoma

 In at least one third of patients with glaucoma, IOP is within the average range, but optic nerve damage and visual field loss typical of glaucoma are present.
 These patients have a higher incidence of vasospastic diseases (eg, migraines, Raynaud syndrome) than the general population, suggesting that a vascular disorder compromising blood flow to the optic nerve may play a role.
-Glaucoma occurring with average-range IOP is more common among Asians.
+Glaucoma occurring with average-range IOP is more common among Asian patients.

 Symptoms and Signs of Primary Open-Angle Glaucoma

 Early primary open-angle glaucoma symptoms are uncommon.
 Usually, the patient becomes aware of visual field loss only when optic nerve atrophy is marked; the typically asymmetric deficits contribute to delay in recognition.
 However, some patients have complaints, such as missing stairs if their inferior visual field has been lost, noticing portions of words missing when reading, or having difficulty with driving earlier in the course of the disease.